HectorAE/initinator/README.md

 When I first had the idea for this project, I had a hard time coming up with a good name.
-I decided to bring it up at a fall 2015 meeting of the RIT Linux User Group, and someone immediately suggested "initinator", so it seemed like it was meant to be.
+I decided to bring it up at a fall 2015 meeting of the RIT Linux User Group, and [Nate Levesque](https://github.com/thenaterhood) immediately suggested "initinator", so it seemed like it was meant to be.
 The "-inator" prefix comes from the habit of the character Dr. Doofenshmirtz (from the recently popular animated children's television show "Phineas and Ferb") of naming all his evil inventions in the form _verb_-inator, no matter how ridiculous that sounded.